 Introduction to M2M Cellular IoT

 Machine to Machine (M2M) communication and the Internet of Things (IoT) are widely considered as applications with significant growth potential.
-Among IoT technologies, some are designed to operate in licenced spectrum, in the context of Mobile Fixed Communication Networks (MFCNs).
+Among IoT technologies, some are designed to operate in licenced spectrum, in the context of terrestrial wireless broadband electronic communications services (WBB ECS).

 In the foreseen usage of these bands for M2M cellular IoT standardised by 3GPP and ETSI, ECC Report 266 provides and analyses the suitability of the current ECC framework for the usage of machine-to-machine applications according to the following technologies: Extended Coverage GSM IoT (EC-GSM-IoT), LTE Machine Type Communication (LTE-MTC), evolved MTC (LTE-eMTC) and Narrowband IoT (NB-IoT).

-M2M cellular IoT technologies are typically narrowband compared to the technologies leveraged in mobile broadband, due to the lower data rate requirements, the need for lower power requirements (operating for a number of years on a battery) and the requirement for a better link budget.
+M2M IoT cellular systems are typically narrowband compared to the technologies leveraged in mobile broadband, due to the lower data rate requirements, the need for lower power requirements (operating for a number of years on a battery) and the requirement for a better link budget.

-overview of M2M cellular IoT technologies
+overview of M2M IoT cellular systems

 EC-GSM-IoT

 EC-GSM-IoT is an evolution of the existing GSM air interface with a channel bandwidth of 200 kHz.
-ECGSM-IoT is part of the GSM system for carrying IoT traffic.
-Since EC-GSM-IoT is part of the GSM system, the BS and UE spectrum masks are the same as a normal GSM systems as referenced in DIRECTIVE 2009/114/EC.
+EC-GSM-IoT is part of the GSM system for carrying IoT traffic.
+Since EC-GSM-IoT is part of the GSM system, the BS and UE spectrum masks are the same as a normal GSM system as referenced in DIRECTIVE 2009/114/EC.

 LTE MTC/eMTC

 LTE MTC is a feature of the LTE standard to support Machine to Machine communication.
-LTE MTC use some radio resources blocks of an LTE carrier for Machine Type Communication.
+LTE MTC uses some radio resources blocks of an LTE carrier for Machine Type Communication.
 LTE eMTC is an enhancement of LTE MTC.

 LTE-MTC and LTE-eMTC have been standardised in 3GPP's Releases 12 and 13 and beyond of the LTE standard respectively.
 The main transmitter and receiver technical characteristics are described in TS 36.101 for User Equipment (UE) and TS 36.104 for Base Station (BS).

 From the UE perspective, LTE-MTC corresponds to UEs fulfilling 3GPP category 0 while LTE-eMTC correspond to UEs fulfilling 3GPP category M1 specifications.
 It is worth noticing that a terminal supporting category 0 and category M1 needs to also support LTE general requirements.
 In case there is a difference in requirements between the general LTE requirements and the additional requirements, the tighter requirements are applicable.
-This implies that LTE-MTC and LTE-eMTC transmitter requirements are equal or tighter than legacy LTE requirements.
+This implies that LTE-MTC and LTE-eMTC transmitter requirements are equal to, or tighter than, legacy LTE requirements.

 LTE eMTC has extended coverage (155.7 dB vs. 140.7 dB) and adding the 20 dBm power class to the 23 dBm of LTE MTC.
 LTE-eMTC allows to use 6 contiguous resource blocks anywhere in a LTE channel for M2M applications, each resource block is 180 kHz, 6x180 =1080 kHz.
 The deployment model is in consequence ‘in-band’.